University Pain and Spine Center

 Cervical radiculopathy is a condition where a herniated disc or other condition puts pressure on the root nerves in the upper part of the spine (neck).
 Compression of the root nerve can lead to shooting pains, weakness, and numbness in the shoulders, arms, and hands.

-When you can no longer function because of the severe back or neck pain that results from a herniated disc, schedule an evaluation at the University Pain Medicine Center as soon as possible.
+When you can no longer function because of the severe back or neck pain that results from a herniated disc, schedule an evaluation at the University Pain and Spine Center as soon as possible.

 The initial treatment plan for a herniated disc focuses on conservative therapies like anti-inflammatory and pain-relieving medications, rest, and physical therapy.

-If these treatments aren’t enough to ease your pain and improve your mobility, your University Pain Medicine Center doctor may recommend:
+If these treatments aren’t enough to ease your pain and improve your mobility, your University Pain and Spine Center doctor may recommend:

 Biacuplasty is a state-of-the-art procedure that uses water-cooled radiofrequency ablation to treat damaged intervertebral discs.
 Radio waves heat the inside of the disc to block painful nerves and repair the damaged collagen.

 Surgery may be necessary to treat chronic pain and disability that results from a herniated disc.
-The University Pain Medicine Center team uses the latest surgical techniques for artificial disc replacements, spinal fusions, and other spine repair surgeries to help you live a pain-free, active life.
+The University Pain and Spine Center team uses the latest surgical techniques for artificial disc replacements, spinal fusions, and other spine repair surgeries to help you live a pain-free, active life.

-To learn more about treatment options for a herniated disc, call the University Pain Medicine Center nearest you or request an appointment online today.
+To learn more about treatment options for a herniated disc, call the University Pain and Spine Center nearest you or request an appointment online today.